KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 * Cuda Python 1.0
 * Pythonic APIs for Cuda
 * Packaging: creating a packaging console, working on wheel variance, teaching packaging how to know about modern hardware
-* Contributions to CPython, free-threading Python
+* Contributions to CPython, free-threaded Python
 * Rust into CPython

 ### Meta Sponsor Talk